khalidlabs/khalidlabs/content/posts/pid-controller-reality-check.md

 Under this definition, and under any reasonable conception of what an agent is, I think it is difficult to argue otherwise.

 ### The PID Controller as an Embedded Concept

+Much of today’s AI discourse assumes that the hard problem of autonomy is solved once we can specify a policy that makes the “right” decisions.
+The PID loop shows otherwise.
+Here is a policy so transparent it can be written on a single line, and still, its usefulness depends almost entirely on the engineering that surrounds it.
+The insight is not about how to decide, but about how that decision logic behaves once it is coupled to sensors, actuators, and other agents in the world.

-A PID loop is deceptively simple: it calculates an action from three ingredients: error in the present, error accumulated from the past, and a prediction of error to come.
+A PID loop calculates an action from three ingredients: error in the present, error accumulated from the past, and a prediction of error to come.
 That is the entirety of its “intelligence.”
 But once this rule is placed in a real environment, the picture changes.
 The formula must be tied to sensors that drift, actuators with limits, and processes that behave differently than their models.

 Consider the seemingly ordinary task of controlling the level in a water tank.
 On paper, the rule is trivial: if the level is too low, open the valve; if it is too high, close it.
 In practice, the controller must account for noisy measurements, delays in valve response, nonlinear flow, and interaction with other loops in the plant.

 This is why the PID is such a useful case study.
 It shows how a compact idea acquires complexity when embedded in the world.
 On paper it is almost trivial; in practice, making it reliable requires careful attention to measurement, actuation, and coordination.

 So, my question is, if such a straightforward recipe for action becomes difficult in practice, what should we expect from agents whose workings we do not even fully understand?

 ### Where the Work Really Lies